SANTA ANA (CNS) - Hospitalizations for COVID-19 have continued a downward trend, but 30 more fatalities were logged, raising the death toll to 3,279.

-The number of coronavirus patients in hospitals in Orange County continued its downward trend, declining from 1,298 Wednesday to 1,238 on Thursday, with the number of patients in intensive care inching up from 363 to 365, according to the Orange County Health Care Agency.
+The number of coronavirus patients in hospitals in Orange County continues its downward trend, declining from 1,238 on Thursday to 1,233 on Friday, with the number of patients in intensive care dropping from 365 to 342, according to the Orange County Health Care Agency.

-Of the deaths reported Thursday, two were skilled nursing facility residents, hiking the total to 852.
-Six were assisted living facility residents, hiking that total to 356.
+Of the latest reported deaths, four were skilled nursing facility residents, hiking the total to 857.
+Three were assisted living facility residents, hiking that total to 359.

-The death toll for January stands at 712.
-December was the deadliest month during the pandemic, with 836 people succumbing to coronavirus.
+The death toll for January stands at 742.
+December was the deadliest month since the start of the pandemic, with 836 people succumbing to coronavirus.

 The outbreak in the county's jails continued to decline.
-The number of inmates infected dropped from 23 Wednesday to 22 on Thursday, with one inmate hospitalized.
-The county is awaiting the result of 205 tests.
+The number of inmates infected dropped from 22 on Thursday to 17 on Friday, with one inmate hospitalized.
+The county is awaiting the result of 359 tests.

 Outbreaks -- defined as two or more confirmed cases over the past two weeks -- have gone down in the county's nursing homes.
 As of Wednesday, there were 19 outbreaks in skilled nursing facilities and 28 elderly assisted living facilities.

-The Fairview Developmental Center in Costa Mesa, which is being used to care for patients with symptoms no longer requiring hospitalization, had 24 Orange County residents, eight Los Angeles County residents, three Riverside County residents and one San Bernardino County resident as of Wednesday.
+Fairview Developmental Center in Costa Mesa, which is being used to care for patients with symptoms no longer requiring hospitalization, was treating 24 Orange County residents, eight Los Angeles County residents, three Riverside County residents and one San Bernardino County resident as of Wednesday.

 The adjusted daily case rate per 100,000 people dropped from 46.6 last week to 39 on Tuesday, and the test positivity rate on a seven-day average, with a seven-day lag, dropped from 12.9% to 10.9%.
 The numbers for the state's color-coded tier framework are updated on Tuesdays.